jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 -   Additions
     - Add setting `scrape-r18-other-metadata` to scrape and set R18.com metadata for series and video director
+-   Fixes
+    - Fix setting `do-not-rename-file` causing script to break when setting is true

 ### v 1.5.2 (Current release)